-Egg irregularities are common.
-As a backyard chicken-keeper, do not worry yourself unnecessarily about the occasional strange-looking egg.
-Take a picture of it, discuss it at the water cooler next day and get a good chuckle out of it.
-They happen and the vast majority of the time they do not indicate any cause for alarm.
-In order to understand why irregular eggs occur, it’s important to understand how a hen’s reproductive system is supposed to work when firing on all cylinders.
+Egg irregularities from backyard chickens are very common.
+The occasional strange-looking egg from a hen is to be expected.
+Take a picture of it, discuss it at the water cooler next day, but don’t worry too much about it- the vast majority of the time they do not indicate a serious problem.
+In this article we’ll look at the some of the most common strange eggs and their possible causes, but first we’ll need to know how a hen’s reproductive system is supposed to work when firing on all cylinders.

-Here's the deal with a hen's reproductive system: a female chick's ovary contains all of the ova it will ever have when it's hatched.
-The ovary begins to convert ova to egg yolks when she is mature.
-With the right lighting conditions exists, hormones stimulate ova to develop into yolks.
-Yolks are released from the ovary into the oviduct when they reach the right size and travel down the oviduct to acquire their whites, membranes, color (if any) and shell.
-An egg requires approximately 25 hours to complete the addition of the egg white, the shell membranes, and the shell.
-Soon after an egg is laid, the process starts again.
+Here’s the deal with a hen’s reproductive system: a female chick’s ovary contains all of the ova it will ever have when it’s hatched.
+When she is sexually mature, lighting stimulates hormones that cause a yolk to be released from the ovary into the oviduct where it acquires the albumen, (whites) membranes, shell and any shell color.
+The whole process takes approximately 25 hours to complete.
+Within about thirty minutes of an egg being laid, the process starts again.

 A hen must mate with a rooster in order for her egg to contain both the male and female genetic material necessary to create an embryo inside the egg.
 An infertile egg does not contain the rooster’s genetic material, which means a chick can never hatch from that egg.
 Every egg contains a concentration of cells containing the hen’s genetic material on the yolk.
 These cells are termed the blastodisk and they look like an irregularly shaped, white circle.